 7. Filing and Service of Bill of Costs

-7.1 A claim for costs in Form 5 must be filed within three months of the date on which the relevant costs order is made and must at the same time be served on the other parties.
+7.1 A claim for costs in Form 5 must be filed within three months of the date of the relevant costs order and must be served on the other parties.

 - counsel's fee notes (which must be receipted except in the case of legal aid bills) and, where counsel's fees exceed the guideline rates in paragraph 15, a detailed note explaining why; and

-- receipts or other evidence of disbursements of £500 or more.
+- receipts or other evidence for disbursements of £500 or more.

 7.3 The certificate of service (in Part 7 of Form 5) must include the details of all parties entitled to be represented at the detailed assessment.

-7.6 Other papers on which the parties intend to rely may be brought to the hearing or filed with the Costs Clerk as he thinks appropriate.
-Where a bill is complex or large any papers the Costs Officers need to pre-read must be filed at least 7 days before the hearing.
+7.5 Other papers on which the parties intend to rely must be filed before the hearing and in consultation with the costs section of the Registry.
+Where a bill is complex or large any papers the Costs Officers need to pre-read must be filed electronically at least 7 days before the hearing.

-7.7 Where costs between the parties and legal aid costs are claimed together the legal aid costs should be entered separately in Form 5 .
+7.6 Where costs between the parties and legal aid costs are claimed together the legal aid costs should be identified clearly in Form 5.

-7.12 The filing fee and the assessment fee are costs of the detailed assessment.
+7.11 The filing fee and the assessment fee are costs of the detailed assessment.
 Parties must not include the filing fee when calculating the assessment fee.

-7.13 Where a bill of costs is agreed fewer than 21 days prior to assessment the assessment fee is payable on the amount agreed between the parties.
-In these circumstances all parties must confirm the position in writing or by email to the Costs Clerk.
+7.12 Where a bill of costs is agreed fewer than 21 days prior to assessment the assessment fee is payable on the amount agreed between the parties.
+Agreement must be notified to the court by email as soon as possible.

-7.14 Drafts and cheques for fees are payable to 'The Supreme Court of the United Kingdom'.
+7.13 Drafts and cheques for fees are payable to 'The Supreme Court of the United Kingdom'

 Completing Form 5